-Proposa Number Vote Required for Approval Abstentions Uninstructed Shares/Effect of Broker Non- Votes Signed but Unmarked Proxy Cards 1.
+Proposal Number ltem Vote Required for Approval Abstentions Uninstructed Shares/Effect of Broker Non- Votes Signed but Unmarked Proxy Cards 1.
 Election of director nominees set forth in this proxy statement for a one-year term Votes cast in favor must exceed the votes cast opposing the election of each director No effect Not voted/no effect Voted "FOR" 2.
 Advisory vote to approve named executive officer compensation Votes cast in favor must exceed the votes cast opposing the action No effect Not voted/no effect Voted "FOR" 3.
-Approval of the Company's Employee Stock Purchase Plan Votes cast in favor must exceed the votes cast opposing the action No effect Not voted/no effect Voted "FOR" 4.
-Approval of the selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm for 2018 Votes cast in favor must exceed the votes cast opposing the action No effect Discretionary vote by broker Voted "FOR"
+Approval of the selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm for 2019 Votes cast in favor must exceed the votes cast opposing the action No effect Discretionary vote by broker Voted "FOR"